deNBI/cloud-user-docs/wiki/portal.md

     - appoint another member to admin.
     - remove admin state.
     - remove a member from this project.

+* Add Member: add another user to this project
-With the action "Add Member": an admin can search for a user and add him to the project by inserting first and/or lastname and pressing add member.
+    -  add a new user to the project by inserting first and/or lastname and pressing add member.

 ![Members](img/add_members.png)